wildlouth93/snoopmoney_2/README.md

 ![](https://user-images.githubusercontent.com/29221213/69449273-2808c780-0d20-11ea-88be-6c0b08498ecc.png)

 #### Notes
 1. API Test Issues.
 Issues exist with some of the information being passed from the API for the news feed and about section.
-The logic for dynamic interaction exists, but because the API is only a test version, I was required to hard-code in certain information.
+The logic for dynamic interaction exists, but because the API is only a test version, I was required to hard-code in certain information for visual purposes.

 2. Name.
 Check out this article if you're curious why the app is named [SnoopMoney.](https://money.cnn.com/2014/09/23/investing/jared-leto-snoop-dogg-nas-robinhood-trading-app/index.html)